 GlaxoSmithKline’s revenue estimates

-The above chart shows revenues for GlaxoSmithKline over the last eight quarters and estimates for 1Q17.
-We’ll explore the various factors affecting these expectations for future revenues, which will be discussed in the coming parts of this series.
+The above chart shows revenues for GlaxoSmithKline over the last few quarters and estimates for 2Q16.
+There are various factors affecting these expectations for future revenues, which will be discussed in the coming parts of this series.

 GSK’s business is divided into three business segments: